Skip to main content

 “Have you told this to Nonibala Boudi?”
 She heard her mother speak, concerned.

 Upadhyay concentrated his mind on the fourth as a prodigy.
 After all, once the eldest was married and had kids, they became like most other privileged upper-middle-class men in society.
 Until it concerned them, they were not to do anything about the problem.
-Often they would be overheard criticising how their parents helped others before helping themselves and Nonibala Debi knew that it affected her husband.
+Often, they would be overheard criticising how their parents helped others before helping themselves, and Nonibala Debi knew that it affected her husband.
 The youngest two girls were yet to be married, and Nonibala tried her best to ensure her family stayed together despite their differences.
-Luck was on her side as the daughters-in-law would often take their in-laws' sides and they loved their younger brothers and sisters-in-law like their siblings.
+Luck was on her side as the daughters-in-law would often take their in-laws' sides, and they loved their younger brothers and sisters-in-law like their siblings.
 Only the Barrister and his wife seemed a little aloof and visited only during vacations.
-The First and Second had two and three kids each and Nonibala was now growing fond of whiter sarees while doting on the growing grandchildren.
+The First and Second had two and three kids each, and Nonibala was now growing fond of whiter sarees while doting on the growing grandchildren.
 Everyone in the area respected their family as they learned.
-They had seen Upadhyay struggle in a single-room house and his sons helped build it up to the three-storey one they lived in today.
+They had seen Upadhyay struggle in a single-room house, and his sons helped build it up to the three-storey one they live in today.

 When Mukhopadhyay returned with his wife and kids, Gangopadhyay could barely recognise him.
 Mukhopadhyay had become a polished Babu of the city.
 He treated people based on their caste and class and said it was how they deserved to be treated.
-Although his wife could read and write a little as Nonibala observed she was a timid woman somehow always on alert and scared of her husband.
-It looked like she would misspeak if she spoke at all so she did not.
+Although his wife could read and write a little, as Nonibala observed, she was a timid woman, somehow always on alert and scared of her husband.
+It looked like she would misspeak if she spoke at all, so she did not.
 Their family was similar to hers but smaller.
 They had four sons, two of whom were in government services, the third, unfortunately, died in a car accident in Barishal a few years back, and the fourth was the youngest, still in school.
 Three daughters were in between, the first was widowed and stayed in a corner of the house.
-Nonibala Debi barely saw her once or twice that too by mistake.
+Nonibala Debi barely saw her once or twice, that too by mistake.
 The other two were teens.
-Nirbhaya and Abhaya often looked like twins however Abhaya was older by ten months.
+Nirbhaya and Abhaya often looked like twins; however, Abhaya was older by ten months.
 What Nonibala Debi found astonishing was that the Babu lifestyle was only on the outside.
 Inside the home of the Mukhopadhays, in the guise of their suits and boots, the picture was orthodox and often problematic.
-The girls were not educated beyond ten years of age because their fathers thought educated women harmed society.
+The girls were not educated beyond the age of ten because their fathers thought educated women harmed society.

 “The light would only hurt their eyes, Bou.”
 He would say.
 “They won’t appreciate the fact that they see things.
 They will curl back into darkness.”